SAT Suite

 SAT Fees

-The SAT test base price includes the two main sections: Math and Evidence-Based Reading and Writing and currently costs $60.
+The current SAT test base price of $60 includes the two main sections: Math and Reading and Writing.

 Other SAT fees come into play if you sign up during the late registration period, sign up by phone, or change an existing registration.
 Regional fees apply to students taking the SAT outside of the United States.

-Every SAT registration includes free score reports to four schools.
-There are fees for additional score reports or opting in for further services such as rush ordering or score verification.
-Don’t forget to use those free score sends because they do expire!
-Unless you’re using a fee waiver, you have until nine days after the test to send your included score reports.
+Every SAT registration includes free score reports to four schools if sent within nine days of the test.
+There are fees for additional score reports, sending them after nine days, or opting in for further services such as rush ordering or score verification.

-Because SAT testing costs may be a barrier, we offer a fee waiver program to low-income students.
+College Board supports access for all students and offers a fee waiver program to eligible students.
 Our program waives fees for tests and some additional services.

 How Do I Get a Fee Waiver?

-A few different factors determine your eligibility for an SAT fee waiver, such as your household size and income, as well as things like whether you’re in foster care or are qualified for the free and reduced-price lunch program at your school.
+Your eligibility for an SAT fee waiver can be determined by a few factors, including your household size and income, and whether you’re in foster care or qualify for the free and reduced-price lunch program at your school.

 What Does a Fee Waiver Cover?

-With this information, you'll be able to better plan and prepare for taking the SAT on a Saturday.
-See upcoming SAT registration dates today.
+With the above information, you should be able to better plan and prepare for taking the SAT.
+Register now